itsmohiniii/100DaysOfCode/Trees/9_PostOrder_Iterative_1Stack.md

 **Intuition:**
-Go left, left, left, then go right, right, right, again go left left left and then right, right, right and
+Go left, left, left, until left is NULL
+then go right,
+again go left, left, left, until NULL
+and then go right
-the print root only its left and right are both null.
+and then print root only its left and right are both null.
+We will use an external stack in order to maintain the stack space.

 ![image](https://github.com/user-attachments/assets/9db3d432-8ede-4ef2-ad98-0bf0fb271c81)